What can Traditional Chinese Medicine treat?

 Many health insurance plans do cover Acupuncture.
 Benefits vary considerably according to the carrier and plan.
 I would be happy to verify the details of your coverage with your insurance company.
-Acupuncture is also covered by worker’s compensation insurance if you have sustained an injury at work.
 If you have been injured in an automobile accident, Acupuncture treatments may be covered.

 My condition is already being treated by my doctor.
 Can I combine treatments?